MarcelHricDEV/nette-employees-app/readme.md

 4. Add field, rules to form factory used by edit and create views
 5. Add suitable input type in edit and create views

-NOTE 1: It could be possibly restructured to omit changes in views making it simpler, but in this case it would be a bit over-engineering and simpler implementation would have visual/technical drawbacks.
+NOTE 1: It could be possibly restructured to omit changes in views (steps 3 and 5; adding inputs in view) making it simpler, but in this case it would be a bit over-engineering and simpler implementation would have visual/technical drawbacks.

+NOTE 2: Edit and create form content (in view) could be merged into single to provide simpler modification, but in this case I prefer readability and ability to control content separately.

-NOTE 2: Models now supports only table-like (2D) data, arrays can be stored flattened
+NOTE 3: Models now supports only table-like (2D) data, arrays can be stored flattened.